dochy-ksti/munyorunyoru/whats_dsl.md

 a the of  in to at...
 0  0   0  1  0  0...
 ```
-A word vector is essentially an index of a word list, and AI performs completely different processing based on that index.
+A word vector is essentially an index of a word list, and AI performs very different processing based on that index.
 I think this is essentially a match statement.
 So, in my definition, natural languages are languages, at least in the AI world.